Jaylandolakes/HTML-Flex-box-Demo/README.md

-# HTML-Flex-box-Demo
+# HTML-Flexbox-&-Grid-Demo
-Practicing with divs and the flexbox capabilities
+Practicing with divs, grids, and the flexbox capabilities